-- A. Ordinary office expenses and travel expenses incurred by a fiduciary or counsel are deemed to be compensated by the statutory fee, and the court will not allow further reimbursement except: - 1.
-An exception may be made for the reasonable expenses of fiduciaries for travel on estate business. - 2.
-For good cause shown, the court may allow office expenses such as photocopying, express mail, postage, or long distance phone expenses, if the court considers such expenses necessary and reasonable in view of the amount of the statutory fee and work required in the administration of the estate. - B. Travel and office expenses appearing in any account must be explained in the report. - C. Requests for Extraordinary Fees must comply with Local Rule 4.16.2.C.4.
+A. Ordinary office expenses and travel expenses incurred by a fiduciary or counsel are deemed to be compensated by the statutory fee, and the court will not allow further reimbursement except:

+1. An exception may be made for the reasonable expenses of fiduciaries for travel on estate business.

+2. For good cause shown, the court may allow office expenses such as photocopying, express mail, postage, or long-distance phone expenses, if the court considers such expenses necessary and reasonable in view of the amount of the statutory fee and work required in the administration of the estate.

+3. An itemized description of each item of costs must be set forth in the report.

+B. Travel and office expenses appearing in any account must be explained in the report.

+C. Requests for Extraordinary Fees must comply with rule 4.16.2, subsection C.4.
 (Adopted 1/1/1990; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2009; Rev. 1/1/2011; Rev. 1/1/2017)
+1/1/2006; Rev. 1/1/2009; Rev. 1/1/2011; Rev. 1/1/2017; Rev. 1/1/2019)

-Fees and Commissions in Trusts, Conservatorships, and Guardianships
+Fees, Costs and Commissions in Trusts, Conservatorships, and Guardianships